Homeschooling international status and statistics

+1: Legality varies by grade, age, location, or personal circumstances.

+2: Exceptions may include medical reasons although even then it is rarely permitted.

 The legality of homeschooling varies in many countries.
 Countries with the most prevalent homeschooling movements include Australia, Canada, New Zealand, the United Kingdom, and the United States.
 Some countries have highly regulated homeschooling programs as an extension of the compulsory school system; others, such as Germany, have outlawed it entirely.
 In some other countries, while not restricted by law, homeschooling is not socially acceptable, or is considered undesirable, and is virtually non-existent.